Published in

 What did Leonardo da Vinci use to paint?

-Leonardo da Vinci used oil colours to commission his artworks.
+Leonardo da Vinci used oil colors to commission his artworks.
 However, he used various techniques to enhance his art.

 What was Leonardo da Vinci last painting before he died?